Orders to U.S. factories likely increased in November, reflecting stronger demand for commercial aircraft.

-Economists surveyed by FactSet expect to see a 0.3 percent rise in orders for durable goods for June.
-The Commerce Department will release the new report at 8:30 a.m.
-Wednesday.
+Economists forecast that orders for durable goods rose 2 percent, according to a survey by FactSet.
+The Commerce Department will release the November report at 8:30 a.m.

 In October, durable goods orders fell for a second straight month, declining 0.5 percent.
 So-called core capital goods, considered a proxy for business investment plans, fell 0.8 percent.
 But that decline came after two solid months of gains.

 Demand for core capital goods _ nondefense equipment excluding aircraft _ has been surging this year.
 It's been spurred by tax breaks allowing companies to write off their investments in one year, as long as the purchases are made before 2011 ends.

 Manufacturing has been one of the bright spots for the economy.
 U.S. factory activity has been helped by a surge in exports.
 But some economists are concerned that Europe's debt crisis will push that region into a recession, cutting demand in a foreign market that accounts for about one-fifth of U.S. exports.